 Organic results are unpaid natural rankings.
 If you have a high ranking in the organic results, it means is that the search engine’s algorithm finds your site among the most credible sources to show the end-user for whichever keyword they searched for.
-While paid results (PPC), allows you to pay to have your website displayed on the first page of the search engine for specific keywords.
+While paid results (PPC) allow you to pay to have your website displayed on the first page of the search engine for specific keywords.
 You will be paying for every click you receive, and once that budget runs out, your site will disappear from the front page.

 3. Why is SEO important for small businesses?

-RE: It’s equally important for small and large businesses.
+It’s equally important for small and large businesses.
 In other words, it’s important for any business — any information published on the internet can be found online.
 Google and other search engines are the resources that we turn to when looking up information are.
 If I typed information on your business, what would I find?
 Positive reviews?
 Correct addresses?
 Mentions of your business on news sites?
 Your business’s social profiles?
 There’s a ton of information about any business out there that gets populated in search results.
-I would start there: As per Driven Web Services understanding what information Google is indexing about your business and then start working your way down to find search phrases to associate your website and other web properties with.
+I would start with understanding what information Google is indexing about your business and then start working your way down to find search phrases to associate your website and other web properties with.

 4. What’s a good goal to set for your SEO?